top of page

 The flex BV in the Netherlands; What is it?

-The flex BV in the Netherlands is a flexible form of a private limited liability company (BV) that was introduced in 2012.
-The flex BV structure was created to make it easier for entrepreneurs to set up and manage their businesses in the Netherlands.
 One of the key features of the flex BV is the low share capital requirement, which has been reduced from €18,000 to just €1.
 This makes it more accessible for small businesses and startups to establish themselves as a BV.
 Another important aspect of the flex BV is its flexibility in terms of corporate governance and shareholder rights.
 This allows for a more customizable approach to setting up and managing the company, which is more comparable with the UK Limited company structure.
 The introduction of the flex BV has been well received by entrepreneurs and has led to an increase in the number of BVs being established in the Netherlands.
-Overall, the flex BV provides a more modern and adaptable framework for businesses to operate within the Dutch legal system, making it a popular choice for both local and international entrepreneurs looking to establish a presence in the Netherlands.

 Uses of a BV company in the Netherlands